Passenger Clothing would like welcome Surfer Mark Boyd to the family.

 When I left school at 17 I chose to study in Aberdeen to be as close to Thurso as possible - Aberdeen is also on the coast and living there introduced me to surfing swells out on the North Sea on the East Coast.
 I moved to Thurso on a permanent basis at the earliest opportunity after graduating university and became sponsored by Alder Wetsuits.

 That aside, I do love to travel and surf new waves in warmer climates...and colder ones!
 I love to experience different cultures and see different places - there is so much coastline in the world that these experiences can always be intertwined with surf trips.
-I have surfed in India, Sri Lanka, the Maldives, Portugal, France, Spain, the Canary Islands, England, Morocco, Australia, New Zealand, the North Shore of Oahu in Hawaii, the Republic of Congo, South Africa and even in Iceland and in a wave pool in the UAE!
+I have surfed in India, Sri Lanka, the Maldives, Portugal, France, Spain, the Canary Islands, England, the Channel Islands, Wales, Ireland, Morocco, Australia, New Zealand, the North Shore of Oahu in Hawaii, the Republic of Congo, South Africa, Costa Rica, El Salvador, Nicaragua, Peru, Panama and even in Norway, Iceland and in a wave pool in the UAE!
 But I have spent more time in Indonesia than anywhere else and have travelled extensively throughout.
 Fortunately peak Indo swell season is during the Scottish summer, which makes it the ideal location for a trip and one of the reasons I keep going back.

 Despite my appetite to travel as much as possible there are undoubtedly untapped waves closer to home.
-I have spent a bit of time in the Scottish Isles like Orkney and the Outer Hebrides, but nowhere near enough, and I intend on doing a lot more searching around Scotland in the near future.
+I have spent a bit of time in the Scottish Isles like Orkney, Shetland and the Hebrides, but nowhere near enough.